Uncategorized

 • Take advantage of different metabolic functions and warheads to go systematically across tissues.
 Different compounds for different contexts.
 There is not one cure for all.

 • Preclinical pipeline.
+Targeting aging-related skin conditions such as dermatitis and psoriasis.
 12 million in funding.

 • Senisca